charite-uwatwembi/Codewars_Katas/README.md

-I Have been actively working on some several javascript codewars simple katas.😊
+I Have been working on some several javascript codewars simple katas.!😊